top of page

 La Fosca

 The beach at La Fosca is just 7 km away and is the closest blue-flagged beach near to the Villa.
 It has shallow water which is unusual for the Costa Brava as most bays shelve steeply, and the protective bay ensures warm, relatively calm water which is perfect for smaller children.
 The village is small enough not to have attracted over-development over the years, but still has all of the necessary facilities that you need.
 For lunch, we recommend the Hostal La Fosca.
-Good food at reasonable prices and we recommend reserving a table in high season.
-Alternatively, there are a few budget cafés nearby and a chiringuito.
+Good food at reasonable prices and you should reserve a table in high season.
+Alternatively, there are a few budget cafés nearby and a chiringuito or two.
+Bear in mind that (amazingly), some restaurants close during the afternoons and don't open again until 19.30-20.00 !
+For us, it is a little crazy that you have hundreds of tourists all looking for a snack and a beer at 16.00 or so and some places refuse to serve you....

 Platja Castell